CFD Pivot Points

 Support 3

-Pivot Points Support & Resistance Zones
+Pivot Points Support & Resistance Levels

 Pivot Points as a CFD tool

 The pivot point itself represents a level of highest resistance or support, depending on the overall sentiment.
-If the cfd market is direction-less ( range bound ) cfd prices will often fluctuate greatly around this level until a price breakout develops.
+If the cfd market is direction-less ( range bound ) cfd prices will often fluctuate greatly around this level until a cfd price breakout develops.
 CFD Prices above or below the central point indicates the overall sentiment as bullish or bearish respectively.
-This indicator is a leading indicator that provides signals of potentially new highs or lows within a given chart timeframe.
+This cfd indicator is a leading CFD indicator that provides signals of potentially new highs or lows within a given chart timeframe.

 The support and resistance levels calculated from the central pivot point & the previous market width may be used as exit points of the open CFD trades, but are rarely used as entry signals.
-For example, if the price is up-trending and breaks through the pivot point, the first or second resistance level is often a good target to close a position, as the probability of resistance and reversal increases greatly, with every resistance level.
+For example, if the cfds price is up-trending and breaks through the pivot point, the first or second resistance level is often a good target to close a position, as the probability of resistance and reversal increases greatly, with every resistance level.

 In pivot-point analysis 3 levels are oftenly recognized above & below the central point.
-These are calculated from the range of price movement in previous trading period and then added to the central point for resistances and subtracted from it for support areas.
+These are calculated from the range of cfds price movement in previous trading period and then added to the central point for resistances and subtracted from it for support areas.

 Pivot Points

-Pivot levels can be utilized in many different ways.
-Here are a few of the most commonly methods for utilizing them:
+Pivot levels can be used in many different ways.
+Here are a few of the most common methods for utilizing them:

-To download Pivot points technical Indicator:
+To download Pivot points:

 https://c.mql5.com/21/9/pro4x_pivot_lines.mq4

-Once you download it open it with MQL4 Language MetaEditor, Then Compile the indicator by pressing the Compile Button & it will be added to your MetaTrader 4.
+Once you download it open it with MQL4 Language MetaEditor, Then Compile the technical indicator by pressing the Compile Button & it will be added to your MetaTrader 4.

-Extern bool mid-pivots = true:
+Extern bool midpivots = true:

 To

-Extern bool mid-pivots = false:
+Extern bool midpivots = false: